zama-ai/fhevm/README.md

 The rest of the communication is defined by existing standards and uses JSON-RPC.
 For the light client, we currently use CometBFT's [light](https://pkg.go.dev/github.com/cometbft/cometbft/light) package, which provides a service that connects to any CometBFT full node to serve trusted state roots on-demand.
 The light client package handles the logic of sequentially verifying block headers.

-## Installation
-Docker images that a ready for use can be found [here](https://github.com/zama-ai/kms/actions/workflows/publish-docker-image.yml).

 ## Getting started